AakashSasikumar/StockMate/README.md

 |---|---|---|---|
 |**Time (s)**|9.32|258|42|

-Although it would have increased the speeds, I did not build and install Tensorflow.
+Although it would have increased the speeds, I did not build and install Tensorflow locally.

 ## Usage